musevlt/mpdaf/obj/source/user_manual_cube.rst

 :func:`mpdaf.obj.Cube.copy` copies Cube object in a new one and returns it.

+:func:`mpdaf.obj.Cube.clone <mpdaf.obj.Cube.clone>` returns a new cube of the same shape and coordinates, filled with zeros.

 :func:`mpdaf.obj.Cube.info` prints information.

 :func:`mpdaf.obj.Cube.write` saves the Cube in a FITS file.